uriel1998/simple_listen_to_di/README.md

 # simple_listen_to_di

-Allows you to play Digitally Imported streams in the console.
+Allows you to play Digitally Imported (and other streams in that station network) in the console.

 ## Description

-Pulls the catalog for Digitally Imported on run, parses it, and presents you with a list of available stations with the description cropped to the size of the terminal.
+Pulls the catalog for Digitally Imported (or the other service) on run, parses it, and presents you with a list of available stations with the description cropped to the size of the terminal.
 Uses *pick* to choose which one to use, calls *mplayer* to play the stream.

 Currently invokes mplayer in REALLY QUIET mode.
 Edit the script to change it if you like.